DiSSCo in the Research Infrastructure Landscape

 Research Infrastructures Dashboard

-The data visualised in this dashboard is a representative sample of 35 Research Infrastructures (RIs) and platforms that bear some relation to DiSSCo.
+The data visualised in this dashboard is a representative sample of 35 biodiversity and environmental-related RIs and platforms that share DiSSCo's areas of interest.
 While there are many more to be catalogued and incorporated, this sample set provides the opportunity to 1) explore the types of data that can be collected and visualise, 2) the insights that can be revealed by visualising the data and 3) the ways that a future user could search for and identify RIs that offer the potential for collaboration and synergy.

 Next, the types of data and insights were identified that would be of most interest for users to see and be able to query.
 The following data categories were identified as the key components on which to aggregate and query data for each research infrastructure: fields and specialities, geographic coverage, funding source(s), funding timeline, services, projects and users.